Gutsy Baker

 7. Transfer half of your shapes to the lined baking sheet.

-8. Now spoon about 1-2 tbsp of filling on half of the cut outs, depending how large the cut outs are.
-Top with the another cut out, carefully using a spatula.
+8. Now spoon about 1-2 tbsp of filling on half of the cut outs, and top with the another cut out.
 Use your finger to gently press down edges to seal.
 Then use a fork to make the little seal marks.
 Poke your fork on top of each pop tart so air can be released.
 Option to brush them with egg or milk for browner tops.
 Bake for 15 minutes until edges are brown.

-9. While these are baking, prepare your icing.
+9. Prepare icing.
 Strain the 2 tbsp of strawberry filling through a mesh strainer so it's smooth.
 Then mix together all ingredients in a small bowl until an icing forms.
-If it’s too runny, add more powdered sugar.
-If it’s too thick, add 1/2 tsp of water, milk, or any remaining strawberry filling at a time until it becomes spreadable.
 Cover until ready to use.

-10. Remove pop tarts from oven and let cool on the baking sheet for 10 minutes, then transfer to a cooling rack.
+10. Remove pop tarts from oven.
 Once completely cool, spread the icing over the top with the back of small spoon or butter knife.
 Let set for 10 minutes.
 Add sprinkles or extra drizzles if preferred.

 11. Store in a vented container or dish covered with aluminum foil for 2 days on the counter, and then transfer to the fridge in an airtight container.
 Try to lay them flat, if you stack them they may get soft and stick together.
 These can also be frozen for 3+ months!